ZFancy/awesome-activation-engineering/README.md

 - [TransformerLens](https://github.com/TransformerLensOrg/TransformerLens)
 - [Neel Nanda's Blog](https://www.neelnanda.io/mechanistic-interpretability/getting-started)
 - [Awesome Representation Engineering](https://github.com/chrisliu298/awesome-representation-engineering)

-## Contributing
-We welcome contributions to this list!
-If you have a paper, tool, or resource that fits into one of the categories, please submit a pull request or open an issue.

-1. Fork the repository.
-2. Add your contribution to the appropriate section.
-3. Submit a pull request with a brief description of your changes.

 ## License
 This project is licensed under the [MIT License](LICENSE).